tzachari/cordova-plugin-webxr/README.md

 The plugin provides a set of a configurable options:

 - **WEBXR_AUTHORIZATION**: Sets what is shared with a page that uses the WebXR API
-  - `denied`: Shares no world sensing data and no video
+  - `denied`: Shares no world sensing data & no video
   - `minimal` (default): Shares minimal world sensing data, but no video
   - `lite`: Shares one real world plane & enables face-based experiences, but no video
   - `worldSensing`: Shares full world sensing data, but no video
-  - `videoCameraAccess`: Shares full world sensing data and video feed
+  - `videoCameraAccess`: Shares full world sensing data & video feed

 - **GRAPHICS_FRAMEWORK**: Specifies which graphics framework to use
   - `sceneKit` (default): Uses [SceneKit](https://developer.apple.com/scenekit/)